pawel-123/best-ramen/README.md

 ## Technology

-Best Ramen was my second React app, and it was initally set up initially using the [Create React App](https://github.com/facebook/create-react-app) boilerplate.
+Best Ramen was my second React app, and it was initally set up using the [Create React App](https://github.com/facebook/create-react-app) boilerplate.

 ## How to set up